-(f) A penalty assessed under this section for the delinquent remittance of sales tax or failure to file a sales tax return may be waived by the Commission, upon written application of the remote seller or marketplace facilitator accompanied by a payment of all delinquent sales tax, interest and penalty otherwise owed by the remote seller or marketplace facilitator, within forty-five (45) calendar days after the date of delinquency.
-A remote seller or marketplace facilitator may not be granted more than one (1) waiver of penalty under this subjection in any one calendar year.
-The Commission shall report such waivers of penalty to the taxing jurisdiction, in writing.
+(f) A penalty assessed under this section for the delinquent remittance of sales tax or failure to file a sales tax return may be waived by the Commission, upon written application of the remote seller or marketplace facilitator accompanied by a payment of all delinquent sales tax, interest and penalty otherwise owed by the remote seller or marketplace facilitator, within 45 calendar days after the date of delinquency.
+A remote seller or marketplace facilitator may not be granted more than one waiver of penalty under this subsection in any one calendar year, in accordance with the Commission's penalty waiver policy.
+The Commission shall report such waivers of penalty to the taxing member jurisdiction, in writing.
+[Ord.
+20-03 § 2 (Att.), 2020.]